Insect Baculovirus Expression Service | BioCrest Sci

 Which insect cell lines do you offer, and how do I choose?

 We offer Sf9, Sf21, Hi5, and S2 host cell lines.
-Sf9 is the most common choice for BEVS — ideal for virus propagation and intracellular protein expression.
-Sf21 is comparable to Sf9 and may yield more homogeneous preparations for structural targets like crystallins.
-Hi5 is preferred for secreted proteins and VLPs due to its highly active secretory pathway.
-S2 is suited for viral structural proteins and stable expression systems.
-We help you select the optimal line based on your protein's properties.
+Sf9 is the most common choice for BEVS.
+Sf21 may yield more homogeneous preparations for structural targets.
+Hi5 is preferred for secreted proteins and VLPs.
+S2 is suited for viral structural proteins.

 What yields can I expect from the baculovirus expression system?

 Under optimized conditions, BEVS routinely delivers yields in the range of tens to hundreds of milligrams per liter.
-However, final yields are target-dependent and influenced by factors such as protein solubility, toxicity to host cells, and secretion efficiency.
-We provide realistic expectations during feasibility assessment and include expression screening data in your technical report.
+Final yields are target-dependent and influenced by factors such as protein solubility and toxicity to host cells.

 Do you support membrane protein expression, such as GPCRs or ion channels?

 Yes.
 We have substantial experience expressing membrane proteins with up to four transmembrane domains, including GPCRs and ion channels.
-Success rates are good within this range.
-We offer detergent screening, fusion tag optimization, and host cell selection (Sf9, Hi5) to improve expression and stability.
-For each membrane protein target, we conduct a feasibility review before project initiation.
+We offer detergent screening, fusion tag optimization, and host cell selection to improve expression.

 What purification and QC methods are included in your service?